-Then I recalled in my mind that I do not know anybody who has learned ancient Greek unaided only with book in hands except myself.
-I had learned the ancient Greek from Anna Rāta's book "Short course of ancient Greek", and when I met my external teacher, when I was through with the book and became her intramural learner, I learned that I was the only person who has studied her book successfully without previous knowledge of that language.
+Then I recalled in my mind that I do not know anybody who had learned Ancient Greek unaided only with a book in the hands except myself.
+Indeed, I had learned the ancient Greek from the book of Anna Rāta "Short course of the Ancient Greek", and when afterwards I met my external teacher, when I was through with the book and became her intramural learner, I learned that I was the only person who had studied her book successfully without previous knowledge of that language.
 What I did with my recollection of this kind?
-I decided to give to my students just such sort of tutorial that would have been mostly helpful me in that period when I was struggling with Greek language without help of anybody except with book in the hands.
-The result was the book "Exercises in New Testament Greek.
+I decided to give to my students just such sort of tutorial that would have been mostly helpful me in that period when I was struggling with the Ancient Greek language without help of anybody except with the book in the hands.
+The result of my efforts was a new book "Exercises in New Testament Greek.
 Tutorial for students of theology" [21].
-In this book one type exercises are used where text form New Testament Greek should be translated into Latvian, and reversely too, but before that short phrases and subclauses are to be translated or only partly translated, where some parts of already present translations are exceptionally hidden.
-For this method I wrote master's thesis "On a type of exercises in teaching ancient languages" [22] and got the degree in 1995.
+In this book one type exercises are used where text form New Testament Greek should be translated into Latvian, and reversely too, but, before that, short phrases and subclauses are to be translated or only partly translated, where some parts of already present translations are exceptionally hidden.
+For this method I wrote my master's thesis "On a type of exercises in the teaching of ancient languages" [22] and got the degree in 1995.

-Then Internet era started, and I discovered that I am in exception position next to my philological colleges because of my first profession of mathematician and I had some experience in writing efficient programs for graph-theoretic algorithms.
+Then Internet era started, and I discovered that I am in an exceptional position next to my philological colleges because of my first profession of mathematician, and I had some experience in writing efficient programs for graph-theoretic algorithms.
 My first Internet product was "Reading exercises in Latin" where about 40 fables of Phaedrus are electronically presented in hypertext technology.
 I used in these fables Smelter's excellent book [12] with rendering of Phaedrus fables into simplified Latin prose text that are excellent for pedagogic reasons.
 Here I used William Whitaker's electronic dictionary [16,17] to generate hypertext technically, using complicate computer program.
-I think that elaborators of Perseus system [7] from Tufts university know what I mean.
+I think that elaborators of Perseus system [7] from Tufts university know too well what I have in mind.
 About my effort I told in 2nd World Congress of Latvian Scientists (2001) "Electronic Exercises Make Alive Ancient Latin for Students" [26].
-See my links [23, 24] and [25] where I tried to use the method for text of Tomas de Kampen.
+See my links [23, 24], and [25] where I tried to use the method for the text of Tomas de Kampen.

 My next and largest Internet product is "Latin Dictionary Tools Page" [28].
-It is based on database that uses W. Whitaker's dictionary's word set in complete amount.
-In this product I tried to find some new approaches in what we could gain from building electronic environment.
+It is based on a database that uses W. Whitaker's dictionary's word set in complete amount.
+In this product I tried to find some new approaches in what we could gain from building an electronic environment.
 About this I told in [30].
 From many other electronic texts I have chosen to name are Home Reading in Latin [30], annotated texts for Daniel and Ezra in Biblical Aramaic [31], annotated text for psalms in OT Hebrew [32], and lexical key to some books of Syriac NT [33] and parallel Syrical-Greek readings in NT [34].